 People into this toxic positivity might ask, “Will being angry really help you?” because they want to avoid anything negative.

-You have every right to feel confused about healthy anger if you have received kind of these mixed messages.
+Emotional regulation for trauma survivors is impossible if you have received kind of these mixed messages.
 It’s important to figure out the difference between expressing anger in an unhealthy way and a healthy way to understand how it affects our well-being.
 Let’s start by talking about what unhealthy anger is.

 We aren't trying to eliminate our anger, we just want to use in a way that doesn't make us blaming, shaming or enabling others.